Bulletin

 Only after an applicant accepts their offer of admission will International Student Services process the I-20 and send it to the student, who must then obtain a student visa in order to begin study in the U.S.

-Students admitted to the School of Graduate Studies through the IGS, BS/MS, or BS/ME program should refer to the Acceleration Toward Graduate Study page, maintained by the Office of Undergraduate Studies, or the Integrated Programs page maintained by the School of Graduate Studies, for additional requirements for the completion of their degrees.
+Students admitted to the School of Graduate Studies through the IGS, BS/MS, or BS/ME program should refer to the Acceleration Toward Graduate Study page.
+Students admitted to the Combined Bachelor's/Master's program should refer to the Combined Graduate and Professional Programs page, maintained by the Undergraduate Advising Support Office, or the Combined Bachelor's/Master's Degree Program page maintained by the School of Graduate Studies, for additional requirements for the completion of their degrees.

 The policies and procedures related to integrated undergraduate and professional degrees are under review and may be different from what is described on the pages linked above for students who matriculate at Case Western Reserve University during the 2020-2021 academic year and thereafter.